Jean Segura Player Props: Marlins vs. Mets

-The Miami Marlins and Jean Segura, who went 1-for-4 last time out, take on Kodai Senga and the New York Mets at LoanDepot park, Sunday at 1:40 PM ET.
+The Miami Marlins and Jean Segura, who went 2-for-3 last time in action, take on Tylor Megill and the New York Mets at Citi Field, Friday at 1:10 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Mets.
+He had two hits (going 2-for-3) in his last game against the Twins.

 Jean Segura Game Info & Props vs. the Mets